MicroEJ/docs/PlatformDeveloperGuide/platformCreation.rst

 -------------

 This section is only relevant for older MicroEJ Platforms with no :ref:`mmm_module_description`.
-These Platforms are built from MicroEJ Architecture Specific Packs and Legacy MicroEJ Generic Packs (packaged as ``.xpfp`` files).
+These Platforms are built from MicroEJ Architecture Specific Packs and Legacy MicroEJ Generic Packs (packaged as ``.xpfp`` files) that must be imported manually.

 Once you downloaded a MicroEJ Pack file, proceed with the following steps to import it in MicroEJ SDK: